iOS 15 launched on September 20th, 2021.

 Apple is known for being quite vague on the release info and timings of new iOS features.
 The world of App Store Optimization and Mobile Marketing has been deeply invested in the launch of iOS 15 as it carries with it Apple’s promise for three new App Store capabilities:

 - In-App Events (IAEs) – a new entity that will allow the showcasing of IAEs in an “Events” gallery within your product page.
-Familiarise yourself with this feature with this guide.
+Familiarise yourself with this feature with our full In-App Events guide.

 - Custom Product Pages (CPPs) – the opportunity to create up to 35 custom product pages, each with their own creatives and messaging that match the install motivations of particular audiences.
 Every page has a unique URL that can be used with User Acquisition campaigns.
-Read more here.
+Read more about iOS 15 Custom Product Pages.

 - Product Page Optimization (PPO) – the ability to run native A/B tests on your default App Store product page (not the custom product pages).
-Click here for more info.
+Learn more about Product Page Optimization.

 The launch timeline expectation of these new features